ttm-advisors/selling_to_K12_edu/SPEAKERNOTES.md

 ### Product and Offer Questions
 * Are you a media & curriculum company?
 Or a product and platform company?

+### Channel considerations
+* Marketing Channels vs. Sales Channels

+### Brand Awareness
+So what’s the goal of brand awareness?
+Well, the name kind of says it all, right?

+Prime the pump and set the stage such that when you knock on doors people will have heard of you.

+Ideally prospects – prospective customers, prospective partners, and prospective investors, will not only know who

 ### Terms:
 Perkins Grants